Nicofuma/phpbb-ext-webprofiler/README.md

     git clone https://github.com/Nicofuma/WebProfilerExtension.git phpBB/ext/nicofuma/webprofiler

-Go to "ACP" > "Customise" > "Extensions" and enable the "phpBB 3.1 NV Newspage Extension" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "Web Profiler Extension" extension.

 ## How to use